sptrakesh/mongo-service/README.md

 ##### Replace Document
 If the `document` has a `replace` sub-document, then the existing document as specified by the `filter` query will be replaced.
-MongoDB will return as error if an attempt is made to replace multiple documents (the query filter **must** return a single document).
+MongoDB will return an error if an attempt is made to replace multiple documents (the query filter **must** return a single document).
 A version history document is created with the replaced document.